Chinese language courses

 Chinese Mandarin Language School

-Then this class is for you!
-There is no hesitation to have and join us.
+Then this course is for you!
+Don’t hesitate to join us.

 Next course session:

 Modules of one evening per week.